Get

 Along with a low-carb diet, you’re sure to be recommended different supplements that claim to be just what your cat with cancer needs.
 Omega fatty acids from things like fish oil, various herbs, mushrooms, turmeric, and CBD are commonly talked about.

 Some of these may have benefits, but others will not.
-There isn’t great research out there to support the use of any supplements in felines, so always be sure to talk to your vet before giving one to your cat, cancer or not.
+There isn’t great research out there to support the use of any supplements in felines, so always be sure to talk to a vet before giving one to your cat, cancer or not.
 Most of these products aren’t regulated the way that commercial foods and medications are, so what the supplement label says might not be what you’re getting, and the dose may vary.
 Of course, you also want to make sure the supplement you’re looking at is safe for your cat.

 divider 2 cats